KulEDmitr/geometric_lib/docs/docs.md

 ### Rectangle.py
 #### area(int: a, int: b) -> int: area
-Parameters: a, b (int): len of the sides of a rectangle
+Parameters: a, b (positive int): len of the sides of a rectangle
-Returns: (int) area of the rectangle
+Returns: (positive int) area of the rectangle
+Raises: TypeErorr if value is not integer and ValueError if it's negative or zero

 ```
 >>> area(3, 4)